aditya2027krml/shl-recommendation-engine/README.md

 3. Explore the API simulation in sidebar
 4. Use filters and export functionality

+**License**

+This project is created for demonstration purposes as part of the SHL AI Research Intern application process.

+🙏 **Acknowledgments**

+- SHL for the opportunity and inspiration
+- Sentence-BERT team for the excellent embedding models
+- Streamlit team for the amazing web framework
+- Open-source community for invaluable tools and libraries

 👨‍💻 **Author**

 Aditya Kumar
 AI Research Intern Candidate
-Built specifically for SHL AI Research Intern position
+Built with passion for the SHL AI Research Intern position

 ---